chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ### DESCRIPTION
 When you use Open-PowerPassTestDatabase the PowerPass module will load the KeePass database TestDatabase.kdbx bundled with this module.
-By default, this database contains one key requried to open it: the password 12345.
+By default, this database contains one key required to open it: the password 12345.
 You can open this database in KeePass 2.
 It was originally created with KeePass 2.
 The output from this cmdlet includes all the relevant properties and data required to access and read data from KeePass databases.
 It also showcases